mickeytheseal/hcc/README.md

 ```sh
 python convert.py -i <PathToInput> -o <PathToOutput>
 ```

+PathToInput - path to the folder with collected json files.
+Mandatory parameter PathToOutput - path to the folder where the resulting table will be saved.
+Optional parameter, by default it will be saved in /output
 <PathToInput> - path to the folder with collected json files.
 Mandatory parameter
 <PathToOutput> - path to the folder where the resulting table will be saved.
 Optional parameter, by default it will be saved in /output